-The Specialist Diploma will help you to understand the impact of a crisis, how it damages reputation and how it can be mitigated.
+The course will help you to understand the impact of a crisis, how it damages reputation and how it can be mitigated.
 You will develop an understanding of potential causes which could lead to the need for crisis management.

 On completion of the course you will be eligible for 20% Alumni discount on other RGU courses and may be able to accelerate membership to the CIPR (subject to individual circumstances and CIPR policy and regulations).

 An undergraduate degree or CIPR recognised qualifications and a minimum of 12 months work experience is required.
 Ensure you are familiar with the requirements of the CIPR.

 English is the language of instruction at Robert Gordon University and all students must demonstrate that they’re proficient in reading, writing, speaking and listening before starting a course with us.

 All applicants whose first language is not from a recognised English speaking country will be asked to provide evidence of English language to a level of IELTS 6.5 or equivalent.

 Please note, some courses may require a higher standard of English than stated in this page.
 Contact email@example.com (undergraduate courses) or firstname.lastname@example.org (postgraduate courses) for further information.

 Students will be charged £1,700 to participate in the course.

 In addition, students will be charged £415 per person to cover the CIPR student registration and assessment fee.

 Students will be given the option to pay 22% of their fees on enrolment and the balance is payable in 6 instalments of 13% on a monthly basis thereafter.